galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 teaser: "Get a website up and running quickly with Gatsby while understanding what makes it tick"
 ---

+> If Gatsby is new to you, check out my previous post, [Why My Blog Is Built with Gatsby](../why-my-blog-is-built-with-gatsby), where I explain what Gatsby is, how it works and the thinking behind why I chose to use it to build my site.

 Over the past weeks, I've been ~~building my personal site to play with Gatsby~~ playing with Gatsby to build my personal site.
 It's been painless so far.
 But as with any personal project, one of the challenges is really taking the first step.
 Fortunately, for Gatsby, the first step of getting a website up and running takes only a matter of seconds.

-> If Gatsby is new to you, check out my previous post, [Why My Blog Is Built with Gatsby](../why-my-blog-is-built-with-gatsby), where I explain what Gatsby is, how it works and the thinking behind why I chose to use it to run my site.

 ## Up and running in seconds